giantmonkey/gomus-api-doc/source/includes/v4/_tours.md

 - by_language_ids (Array of language ids), filter by language, see languages section
 - by_categories (Array of category names), filter by categories, see categories section
 - by_bookable (Boolean, true|false, default: all), filter by general bookability for current account (or public)
-- with_bookings_in_future (Boolean, true|false, default: all), filter tours that have bookable start times the future

 ### Available parameters: